Table of Contents

 Located on the north bank of the Rio Grijalva, Chiapa de Corzo has the distinction of being the oldest colonial town in Chiapas.
 Get ready to step back in time.

 Legend has it the Spaniard Deigo de Mazariegos laid claim to the land and founded the town when his army invaded a settlement of indigenous people.
 Rather than surrender, the natives jumped to their deaths from the cliffs of the nearby Canon del Sumidero.
-Eventually tiring of the hot, tropical climate, Mazariegos left Chiapa de Corzo to found San Cristobal de las Casas.
+Eventually tiring of the hot, tropical climate, Mazariegos left and found San Cristobal de las Casas.

 It is with this backstory in mind that in Chiapa de Corzo’s main plaza the La Pila Fountain stands like a sentinel dating back to the 16th century.
 Legend tells the story of the monumental red-orange brick fountain with its octagonal design, arches, flying buttresses and domed roof being built to resemble the Spanish crown.

-While air travel will not take you to Chiapa de Corzo directly, it is recommended to fly into Tuxtla Gutierrez International Airport also known as Aeropuerto Internacional Ángel Albino Corzo which is just (7.5 mi / 12km) from Chiapa de Corzo.
+While air travel will not take you to Chiapa de Corzo directly, it is recommended to fly into Tuxtla Gutierrez International Airport also known as Aeropuerto Internacional Ángel Albino Corzo which is just (7.5 mi / 12km) from town.

 Click on the button below to head on over to Skyscanner and find the best deals on flights.

 You can easily drive to Chiapa de Corzo, located 12km east from the city of Tuxtla Gutierrez.
-All you need to do is follow the Federal Highway 190, also known as Panamericana and you’ll see signs pointing you in the direction of Chiapa de Corzo.
+All you need to do is follow the Federal Highway 190, also known as Panamericana and you’ll see signs pointing you in the right direction.

 Combis / Colectivos